🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check simple things like brake light function and tire pressure first.
 Then move on to checking the tire tread for bulging patterns that could indicate internal ply separation.
 This is a problem that could result in blowouts in transit that will leave your boating plans landlocked.

-Also, get the boat off the trailer and check the carpet bunks, safety chain and trailer jack to see if they’re in working condition.
-Fully unwind the winch, checking for any damage as well.
+Also, remove the boat from the trailer and check the carpet bunks, safety chain and trailer jack to see if they’re in working condition.
+Fully unwind the winch and check for damage.
 You'll want to make sure the trailer straps aren't ripped or damaged.

 Don’t forget to check the grease in the bearings.
 Maintenance of the trailer is just as important as the maintenance of the boat.